rvpostha15/Capstone/README.md

 3. Run `bundle install` to install the required Ruby gems.
 4. Run `rails db:migrate` to set up the database.
 5. Run `rails db:seed` to populate the database with sample data.
+6. Run `sudo service postgresql start` to start the PostgreSQL database server
-6. Run `rails s` to start the rails server.
+7. Run `rails s` to start the rails server.
-7. Open up a new terminal
+8. Open up a new terminal
-8. Navigate to the client folder
+9. Navigate to the client folder
-9. Run `npm install` to install the required packages for the frontend.
+10. Run `npm install` to install the required packages for the frontend.
-10. Run `npm start` to start the frontend server.
+11. Run `npm start` to start the frontend server.

 ## Usage